Doctor of Philosophy: Medieval and early modern Europe

-In the universities of Medieval Europe, study was organized in four faculties: the basic faculty of arts, and the three higher faculties of theology, medicine, and law (canon law and civil law).
-All of these faculties awarded intermediate degrees (bachelor of arts, of theology, of laws, of medicine) and final degrees.
+In the universities of Medieval Europe, study was organized in four faculties: the basic faculty of arts, and the three higher faculties of theology, medicine, and laws (canon law and civil law).
+All of these faculties awarded intermediate degrees (bachelors of arts, theology, laws and medicine) and final degrees.
 Initially, the titles of master and doctor were used interchangeably for the final degrees—the title Doctor was merely a formality bestowed on a Teacher/Master of the art—but by the late Middle Ages the terms Master of Arts and Doctor of Theology/Divinity, Doctor of Law, and Doctor of Medicine had become standard in most places (though in the German and Italian universities the term Doctor was used for all faculties).

 The doctorates in the higher faculties were quite different from the current PhD degree in that they were awarded for advanced scholarship, not original research.
 No dissertation or original work was required, only lengthy residency requirements and examinations.
 Besides these degrees, there was the licentiate.
 Originally this was a license to teach, awarded shortly before the award of the master's or doctoral degree by the diocese in which the university was located, but later it evolved into an academic degree in its own right, in particular in the continental universities.

 According to Keith Allan Noble (1994), the first doctoral degree was awarded in medieval Paris around 1150.
 The doctorate of philosophy developed in Germany as the terminal teacher's credential in the 17th century (circa 1652).
 There were no PhDs in Germany before the 1650s (when they gradually started replacing the MA as the highest academic degree; arguably, one of the earliest German PhD holders is Erhard Weigel (Dr. phil. hab., Leipzig, 1652).

-In theory, the full course of studies might, for example, lead in succession to the degrees of Bachelor of Arts, Licentiate of Arts, Master of Arts, or Bachelor of Medicine, Licentiate of Medicine, or Doctor of Medicine, but before the early modern era, many exceptions to this existed.
+The full course of studies might, for example, lead in succession to the degrees of Bachelor of Arts, Licentiate of Arts, Master of Arts, or Bachelor of Medicine, Licentiate of Medicine, or Doctor of Medicine, but before the early modern era, many exceptions to this existed.
 Most students left the university without becoming masters of arts, whereas regulars (members of monastic orders) could skip the arts faculty entirely.